The best capital project managers know that a company’s most important competitive advantage is its people, not its technology

 We believe that training people to manage capital projects is such a Herculean task that a high-performing team should be kept together at all costs.
 Your people and your team distinguish you from your competitors in a meaningful way.
 They are your best competitive advantage: Highly skilled, fully trained, entirely unique and yours alone.

 By contrast, your information technology is a commodity.
-It’s absolutely essential to remaining competitive, but it doesn’t give you a strategic advantage because everybody has it.
+It’s absolutely essential to remain competitive, but it doesn’t give you a strategic advantage because everybody has it.
 Here’s Nicholas Carr again: “Any resource essential to competitiveness but inconsequential to strategic advantage carries more risk than reward.”

 We believe in reducing the cost of IT infrastructure as much as possible, while simultaneously increasing its reliability in an effort to mitigate risk.
 This allows you to spend your capital on your real competitive advantage: your people.